DanjelPiDev/UE5_ModularLightSystem/README.md

 > ⚠️ This repository serves only as documentation and for example purposes.
 The full Modular Light System package (including all assets and Blueprints) is available on Epic Games FAB -> [here](https://www.fab.com/listings/5e7bcd51-0d44-4f7c-8f29-4d08cb1e7662).

+> The full documentation can be found here [Wiki](https://github.com/NullPointerExcy/UE5_ModularLightSystem/wiki).

 To use the system in your project, please download it directly via FAB.
 This repository may include setup guides, usage notes, update logs, and additional resources.